 - A. Crane operators must submit a copy of their valid training records and certification to the Company before they perform any type of lift on site. - B. Daily inspections are required on all cranes before and during use.
-Daily inspection records shall be kept and made available to the Company upon Company request. - C. Subcontractors will ensure the crane inspections must be performed in accordance with local laws and regulations. - D. Tag lines must be used for all loads.
+Daily inspection records shall be kept and made available to the Company upon Company request. - C. Annual crane inspections, along with daily inspections, must be performed onsite and in the crane. - D. Tag lines must be used for all loads.
 Tag lines will help control the load in windy conditions that may cause the load to swing, rotate, or become unbalanced. - E. Subcontractors using cranes must post a copy of the crane hand signals that will be used. - F. Subcontractors shall comply with the manufacturer's recommended maintenance and safety requirements. - G. During the lift, no person can be underneath or in any area close to the lifted object where they could be impacted by an unexpected fall or movement of the lifted object.